srwareham/dffmpeg/README.rst

 Space/Feature Set Balance
 -------------------------

-Due to the licensing on many popular feature implementations, any version of :code:`ffmpeg` you install  will (irrespective of the use of docker) will require you to choose between install speed, install size, and feature set.
+Due to the licensing on many popular libraries that can be used by ffmpeg, any version of :code:`ffmpeg` you install will require you to choose between install speed, install size, and feature set.
 In practice, you can choose :code:`ffmpeg`:

 1. Made quickly with some feature limitations and a relatively small install size; or
 2. Made slowly for: